Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 5.3 Identity Resolution and Entity Mastering

 Identity resolution matches records across sources to determine which refer to the same real-world entity.
-Match rules compare attributes (name, email, tax ID) using deterministic and probabilistic strategies.
+Match rules compare attributes such as name, email, and tax ID using deterministic and probabilistic strategies.
 Match groups are then merged using survivorship rules that decide which source wins for each attribute.

 5.4 Ontology Management and Semantic Modeling

 The ontology is the single source of truth for what entities, relationships, and constraints exist in the enterprise context layer.
-It requires versioning (semantic versioning works well), a review workflow (pull-request style), and a contribution model that lets domain teams propose changes without centralizing all modeling work.
+It requires versioning, a review workflow, and a contribution model that lets domain teams propose changes without centralizing all modeling work.

 Example implementation: Galaxy.
 Galaxy is described as "an automated data and AI infrastructure platform that builds an ontology-driven knowledge graph, a living world model of your business."
 Galaxy's ontology-driven approach is one example of how ontology management can be embedded in infrastructure rather than maintained as a separate artifact.